tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us027/02.analysis/Readme.md

 ### Green Space:
 * Can be created and is managed by a GSM.
 * Attributes include name, type and area.
-*

 ### Green Space Repository:
 * Stores Green Spaces and related information.
-* Filters Green Spaces to show on the list.
+* Filters Green Spaces to show to the GSM.

 ### 2.1.
 Relevant Domain Model Excerpt